raccoonrat/agent-as-a-judge/README.md

 > [!NOTE]
 > Current evaluation techniques are often inadequate for advanced **agentic systems** due to their focus on final outcomes and labor-intensive manual reviews.
 To overcome this limitation, we introduce the **Agent-as-a-Judge** framework.
 >

-> [!NEWS]
 > Our paper has been accepted at ICML 2025! 🎉
 >